Know the Facts

 According to NHS resources, symptoms of a lower respiratory tract infection (LRTI) caused by a virus such as RSV, are usually:11

-• All infants are at risk of more severe RSV illnesses such as croup, bronchiolitis, and pneumonia.3,12 See below for links to NHS resources on these illnesses.
+- All infants are at risk of more severe RSV illnesses such as croup, brochiolitis, and pneumonia.3,13 See below for links to NHS resources on these illnesses

 While RSV is one cause of these three illnesses, bronchiolitis, croup and pneumonia can also be caused by other viruses.3,12

-The NHS recommends that you should contact your GP if you are worried about your child's symptoms, or notice any of the following:11
+The NHS recommends that you should contact your GP if you are worried about your child's symptoms, or notice any of the following:12

-• Your child has not had a wet nappy for 12 hours or more
+- Your child has had a dry nappy for 12 hours or more, or shows other signs of dehydration

 Although not common, sometimes symptoms can become severe quickly and more urgent help is needed.
-The NHS recommends that you call 999 if you notice that:11,13
+The NHS recommends that you call 999 if you notice that:11

 If you're concerned about your baby, you should always seek immediate medical advice.